uwescience/myria-docs/index.markdown

 ## Running the MyriaX execution engine

+As described in the overview documents above, the Myria stack comprises the MyriaX parallel query execution engine.

 ### Part 1: Setting up the Myria service
 MyriaX is designed to run in a shared-nothing cluster.
 It consists of